mariosar/mariosar.github.io/_posts/2019-10-14-react-app-with-webpack-from-scratch.md

 layout: post
 title: "Webpack and React - How to"
 category: "React"
-description: "Create a React App with Webpack from Scratch"
+description: "Create a React App with Webpack from Scratch."
 image: react.jpeg
 ---

-# REACT APP EXAMPLE
+# REACT APP Tutorial

-A React app created without create-react-app that will be used to communicate with my [Rails Api](https://github.com/mariosar/api_example/)
+A React app created without create-react-app.
+This tutorial will take you through creating your own webpack.config.js to manage webpack, using loaders to transform ES6 and JSX syntax during bundling,

-## Steps to reproduce project
+## Getting Started

 ```
 mkdir react_app_example && cd $_